vic-ma/syslog-ng-gitbook/chapters/chapter_7/section_4.md

 ### `filter-expr-parser.c`

 This is the parser file for filter functions.
-We add `CfgLexerKeyword` for each of our filter functions to the list of keywords.
+We add a `CfgLexerKeyword` for each of our filter functions to the list of keywords.

 ```
 #include "filter/filter-expr-parser.h"